muchcoffieeh/new-test/src/content/blog/Pantheon Edge/index.md

 </div>

-### Concept Validation
+### Results

-It was time to validate the MVP product concept with customers.
-The prototype was tested with selected customers and external participants that closely resembled our customers.
-The participants were asked to complete a series of tasks and we documented their success, points of friction, and any open feedback they gave through out the process.
-I distilled the results into a comprehensive report to inform my team and cross-functional partners.
+I distilled the results from the final prototype testing into a comprehensive report to inform my team and cross-functional partners.
 Nobody likes long slide decks so I strategically crafted a slide deck that peeled back like an onion (or a good Twitter thread).
 The first section of just 8 slides covered the key insights, respective details and recommendations, and a quick context of the research methodology.

-### Results

 <div className="kg-card kg-image-card kg-width-med">